warmana/cloudant-docs-fork/docs2017/src/docs/api/active_tasks.md

 # Active tasks

 The `/_active_tasks` endpoint provides a list of the tasks running on the server.
+This is often helpful when [monitoring](monitoring.html) the performance of your system.
-For more examples on using this endpoint, see the [Managing tasks](../guides/managing_tasks.html) guide.
+For more examples on using the `/_active_tasks` endpoint, see the [Managing tasks](../guides/managing_tasks.html) guide.

 ## Retrieving a list of active tasks